rongi/klaster/README.md

 Function `createAdapter()` creates an adapter backed by a simple `List` of items.
 This function returns two things:

 1. A `RecyclerView.Adapter`, which you can give to your `RecyclerView`.
 2. A `ListViewPresenter` interface.
-This interface you can use to update contents of your adapter, it has single method that replaces all the items in the adapter with the new ones.
+This interface you can use to update contents of your adapter, it has a single method that replaces all the items in the adapter with the new ones.

 ```kotlin
 private fun createAdapter(